 ControlCenter discovers individual VMware ESX Server guests—including guest name, operating system version and IP address—and reports the capacity, utilization, and trending of virtual disk files and raw storage devices mapped to each virtual machine guest.
 ControlCenter 6.0 also allows administrators to provision, mask, and zone storage to VMware ESX Server hosts.

 The other enhancements in ControlCenter 6.0 focus primarily on reporting options that make it easier for administrators to access, analyze, and tailor the SRM information into reports.

 For example, a new Query Builder feature in the StorageScope module provides access to a centralized reporting repository, as well as customized reporting.
 In addition, EMC integrated StorageScope and StorageScope File Level Reporter (FLR) with a single interface (the FLR interface) and infrastructure (although users can still license the two products separately).

-Finally, EMC extended ControlCenter’s support for disk arrays from Hitachi Data Systems and announced ControlCenter support for SMI-S 1.1-compliant disk arrays.
+Finally, EMC extended ControlCenter’s support for disk arrays from Hitachi Data Systems (and HDS resellers Hewlett-Packard and Sun) and announced ControlCenter support for SMI-S 1.1-compliant disk arrays.

 ControlCenter 6.0 will be available at the end of June.